ruyrybeyro/chrootvpn/README.md

 Example: split VPN with Internet access, and private addresses via VPN

- . dropping all VPN routes
+- dropping all VPN routes

- . adding route to 10.0.0.0/8 via VPN
+- adding a route to 10.0.0.0/8 via the VPN

- . adding route to 192.168.0.0/16 via VPN
+- adding a route to 192.168.0.0/16 via the VPN

- . adding route to 172.16.0.0/12 via VPN
+- adding a route to 172.16.0.0/12 via the VPN

            SPLIT="flush +10.0.0.0/8 +192.168.0.0/16 +172.16.0.0/12"

-Deleting default gw given by VPN, and adding a new route:
+Example: Deleting default gateway given by the VPN, and adding a new route:

+- dropping the VPN default gateway

+- adding a route to 10.0.0.0/8 via the VPN

            SPLIT="-0.0.0.0/1 +10.0.0.0/8"